oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/00-introduction/introduction.md

 In this workshop, you will:
 * Create Apache Spark Machine Learning application and execute in OCI Data Flow.
 * Create Apache Spark Structured Streaming applications and execute in OCI Data Flow.
-* Create Apache Spark Batch application with Delta Table operations.
+* Create Apache Spark Batch application with Delta Table operations in OCI Data Flow.
-* Explore Spark UI for batch and streaming applications.
+* Explore Spark UI for Apache Spark batch and structued streaming applications in OCI Data Flow.
-* Access Spark driver, executor and application logs in realtime.
+* Access Spark driver,executor and application logs in realtime in OCI Data Flow.
-* Integrate with other OCI services such as OCI Streaming, OCI Object Storage, OCI Autonomous Databases, OCI Vault
+* Integrate with other OCI services such as OCI Streaming, OCI Object Storage, OCI Autonomous Databases, OCI Vault.

 ### Prerequisites
 * An Oracle Free Tier with a 30-day free trial or Paid Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.